VirusPilot/ogn-pi34/README.md

 # NEW: v0.3.3 ogn libraries for 64bit Debian 13 Trixie
-- the [standard install script](#automatic-setup-standard-script) now includes v0.3.3 (January 2026) but only for 64bit Debian 13 Trixie platforms, on older platforms (64bit Debian 11, 12 or 32bit Debian 11) v0.3.2 (March 2024 version) is installed, therefore please consider upgrading to 64bit Debian 13 Trixie
+- the [standard install script](#automatic-setup-standard-script) now includes v0.3.3 but only for 64bit Debian 13 Trixie platforms
 - for a fresh sepup, please follow the following steps:
   - [prepare script](#prepare-script-for-pi3-pi4-pi5-or-pi-zero-2w)
   - [preparation of credentials](#preparation-of-credentials)
   - [one of the following install scripts](#scripts-to-built-a-receiver-station-to-feed-the-open-glider-network)
-- the docker versions have already been upgraded to v0.3.3, the containers are running 64bit Debian 13 Trixie inside but can be hosted on older platforms like 64bit Debian 11 or 12
+- the docker versions have also been upgraded to v0.3.3, the containers are running 64bit Debian 13 Trixie inside but can be hosted on older platforms like 64bit Debian 11 or 12

 # scripts to built a receiver station to feed the Open Glider Network:
 - [standard install script](#automatic-setup-standard-script)